yusufozgul/Car-Prediction-iOS-App/README.md

-The application contains plenty of errors and bad coding :)
+The application contains plenty of errors, bugs and bad coding :)